Baboy PHPigs

 "Gikutlan og ulod ang baboy" (The pig has worms) — kini ang pinaka-kasagaran nga rason ngano hinay motubo ang baboy sa backyard.
 Barato ra ang tambal pero daghan ang maayo nga resulta.

-• Why is my pig not gaining weight? — parasites and other causes
+• Why is my pig not gaining weight? — parasites are cause #1

 • Cost to raise a pig in the Philippines — include deworming in your budget